ds2010/pyStoNED/doc/sphinx/examples/z/cnls_z.rst

 CNLS with Z variables
 ========================

-In practice, a firm’s ability to operate efficiently often depends on operational conditions and practices, such as the production environment and the firm specific characteristics for example technology  selection  or  managerial  practices.
+In practice, a firm's ability to operate efficiently often depends on operational conditions and practices, such as the production environment and the firm specific characteristics for example technology  selection  or  managerial  practices.
 Banker  and  Natarajan (2008) refer to both variables that characterize operational conditions and practices as contextual variables.